-- (4) The applicant shall submit a plat drawing that conforms with Sec.
+- (1) Completed land use application provided by the County. - (2) Application fee. - (6) A title insurance commitment or policy including a schedule of exceptions to title dated or endorsed to a date no more than six (6) months prior to the date of application, showing that the applicant is the fee title owner of all subject property.
+If such property is encumbered, it shall be required that such lien holder join in the dedication, if applicable.
+If the Board of County Commissioners grants approval to such plat with a dedication, it may be a condition to such approval that applicant provide a title insurance policy to the County prior to recording the plat.70 - (6)(7) The applicant shall submit a plat drawing that conforms with Sec.
 6-170 of these Subdivision Regulations, with a title block with the words "Minor Subdivision Plat" in bold lettering and a line for the Morgan County case number underneath.
 A vicinity map that depicts the area to be subdivided and the area that surrounds the proposed subdivision within a minimum one-mile radius.
 The Planning Administrator may waive requirements in Sec.
-6-170 in the Planning Administrator's sole discretion or require that any existing buildings or structures that would be subject to the County's setback limitations be shown on the plat. - (5) Documented proof of availability of dependable sewer and potable watewater and wastewater services complainant with the standards established by these Subdivision Regulations.r sufficient to serve the minor subdivision. - (6) Proof of access compliant with the standards in these Subdivision Regulations and in one of the following forms: - a.
+6-170 in the Planning Administrator's sole discretion or require that any existing buildings or structures that would be subject to the County's setback limitations be shown on the plat. - (7)(8) Documented proof of availability of dependable sewer and potable watewater and wastewater services complaiiant with the standards established by these Subdivision Regulations.r sufficient to serve the minor subdivision. - (8)(9) Proof of access compliant with the standards in these Subdivision Regulations and in one of the following forms: - a.
 Preliminary approval of new access to a County road forrom the County Road & Bridge Department. - b.
-Documented previous approval of a current access to a County road forcem the County Road & Bridge Department. - c.
-Approval of current or new access to a highway, if access is directly onto the highway, from Colorado Department of Transportation. - (7) If shared access is proposed, all owner(s) must submit a shared access acknowledgement. - (8) If a single well is proposed as the water supply to two or more lots and if permitted by the Department of Water Resources, a draft copy of a shared well agreement detailing the specifics for the responsibilities of the owners of the lots related to the shared well and any easements to access the well.
+Documented previous approval of a current access to a County road forrom the County Road & Bridge Department. - c.
+Approval of current or new access to a highway, if access is directly onto the highway, from Colorado Department of Transportation.

+(9)(10) If shared access is proposed, all owner(s) must submit a shared access acknowledgement.

+(10)(11) If a single well is proposed as the water supply to two or more lots and if permitted by the Department of Water Resources, a draft copy of a shared well agreement detailing the specifics for the responsibilities of the owners of the lots related to the shared well and any easements to access the well.
 All easements related to the shared well must be shown on the plat.
-The applicant must also submit proof from the Department of Water Resources that the existing well may be used for the number of lots proposed. - (9) Any other special reports required by Staff, the Planning Commission, or the Board.
+The applicant must also submit proof from the Department of Water Resources that the existing well may be used for the number of lots proposed.